xoblite/HAP-NodeJS-accessories/README.md

 **KEBA_P30_accessory.js**

-High level integration of the KEBA KeContact P30 series wallbox charger for electric cars (via a spoofed fan accessory showing the charging/plugged state as well as the power output in percentage of the HW/SW configured maximum).
+High level integration of the KEBA [KeContact P30 series wallbox charging station](https://www.keba.com/en/emobility/products/product-overview/product_overview) for electric cars (via a spoofed fan accessory showing the charging/plugged state as well as the power output in percentage of the HW/SW configured maximum).
 Reads the current values periodically (10 seconds interleaving) and reports back to HomeKit.
 It also supports optional exposure to [Prometheus](https://prometheus.io/) (on port 11521, cf. K=11, E=5, B=2, A=1 by default), see above.
 May add a few more features before it's ready, haven't decided yet :)

 **Coming soon...**